 Learn more about Child safety and our commitment.

-Checkout the apps available to help you navigate university life when you’re on the go.
-From our Learning Management System, Canvas to the Swinburne app which features easy access to your class timetable, campus maps to help you find your way, security information and live chat with studentHQ if you have need help, download these for uni in the palm of your hand.
+Check out the apps available to help you navigate university life when you’re on the go.
+From our learning management system, Canvas, to the Swinburne app – which features easy access to your class timetable, campus maps, security information and live chat with studentHQ – you'll get uni in the palm of your hand.